 Sir William Luce Fellowship

-The Fellowship is awarded annually to a scholar at post-doctoral level, diplomat, politician, or business executive, working on those parts of the Middle East to which Sir William Luce devoted his working life (Iran, the Gulf states, South Arabia and Sudan), and is hosted by Durham University during Epiphany term (12 January – 13 March 2015).
-The Fund may give some preference to proposals linked to the University’s Sudan Archive.
-The Fellowship, tenable jointly in the Institute for Middle Eastern & Islamic Studies and Trevelyan College, will entitle the holder to full access to departmental and other University facilities such as the University Library and Computing and Information Services.
+The Fellowship is awarded annually to a scholar at post-doctoral level, diplomat, politician, or business executive, working on those parts of the Middle East to which Sir William Luce devoted his working life (Iran, the Gulf states, South Arabia and Sudan), and is hosted by Durham University during Easter term (25 April – 24 June 2016).
+This year the Fund may give preference to proposals relating to Yemen.
+The Fellowship, tenable jointly in the Institute for Middle Eastern & Islamic Studies and Trevelyan College, will entitle the holder to full access to departmental and other University facilities such as the University Library, including the Sudan Archive, and Computing and Information Services.
 It also carries a grant, accommodation and all meals for the duration of the Fellowship.
 The Fellow is expected to deliver a lecture on the subject of his or her research which will be designated ‘The Sir William Luce Lecture’, and should be cast in such a way as to form the basis of a paper to be published in a special edition of the Durham Middle East Papers series.

-Applicants should send a CV, an outline of their proposed research and contact details for two referees, preferably by email, by Wednesday 30 April 2014 to:
+Applicants should send a CV, an outline of their proposed research and contact details for two referees, preferably by e-mail, by Friday 28 August 2015 to:

 Sir William Luce Memorial Fund